Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Experiment Details

-\begin{itemize}[leftmargin=*] \item \textbf{Close-Sourced Models}: Close-sourced models are regarded as embodying the current peak performance across various capabilities of LLMs, and serve as the strongest baselines.
+\begin{itemize} \item \textbf{Close-Sourced Models}: Close-sourced models are regarded as embodying the current peak performance across various capabilities of LLMs, and serve as the strongest baselines.
 Here we have selected GPT-4o-mini~\cite{hurst2024gpt} for comparison. \item \textbf{Open-Sourced Medical-Specific Models}: These models refer to domain-specific models that were trained specifically on medical data.
-We have selected MEDITRON-7B, MEDITRON-70B~\cite{chen2023meditron}, UltraMedical3-8B, and UltraMedical3.1-8B~\cite{zhang2024ultramedical} to represent the open-sourced medical-specific models for comparison to assess Med-R$^3$’s relative advantage.
-Specifically, the backbone model of UltraMedical3.1-8B is LLaMA3.1-8B-Instruct, which facilitates a more intuitive comparison. \item \textbf{Open-Sourced Medical Reasoning Models}: Inspired by the breakthrough of OpenAI o1, these models are capable of complex medical reasoning, applying o1-like methods to the medical field.
-We have selected HuatuoGPT-o1-8B~\cite{chen2024huatuogpt}, MedS$^3$-8B~\cite{jiang2025meds} and AlphaMed-8B~\cite{alhamed2025} as competitors.
+We have selected MEDITRON-7B, MEDITRON-70B~\cite{chen2023meditron}, UltraMedical3-8B, and UltraMedical3.1-8B~\cite{zhang2024ultramedical} to represent the open-sourced medical-specific models as competitors to assess Med-R$^3$’s relative advantage.
+Specifically, the backbone model of UltraMedical3.1-8B is LLaMA3.1-8B-Instruct, which facilitates a more intuitive comparison with our method. \item \textbf{Open-Sourced Medical Reasoning Models}: Inspired by the breakthrough of OpenAI o1, these models are capable of complex medical reasoning, applying o1-like methods to the medical field.
+We have selected HuatuoGPT-o1-8B~\cite{chen2024huatuogpt}, MedS$^3$-8B~\cite{jiang2025meds}, AlphaMed-8B~\cite{alhamed2025} and MedResearcher-R1-32B~\cite{yu2025medresearcher} as competitors.
 HuatuoGPT-o1-8B improved models capabilities in medical reasoning by performing a two-stage SFT + RL training on verifiable medical problems.
 MedS$^3$-8B equips the model with a self-evolution paradigm and proposes PRM-guided Vote-Sum (P-VS) strategy during inference to enhance long-chain reasoning capabilities in the medical domain.
 AlphaMed-8B is trained exclusively on rule-based RL.
-The backbone models of these competitors are all LLaMA-3.1-8B-Instruct, allowing for a more direct comparison with LLaMA-3.1-8B-Instruct + Med-R$^3$. \item \textbf{Naive Response}: It refers to the case where the model directly generates answers to the medical questions without training or retrieval from external knowledge bases. \item \textbf{Supervised Fine-Tuning (SFT)}: The model undergoes supervised fine-tuning (SFT) using our constructed training dataset, with reasoning trajectories produced by frontier models (e.g., DeepSeek-V3), enriched with knowledge obtained through retrieval mechanisms.
+The backbone models of these competitors are all LLaMA-3.1-8B-Instruct, allowing for \textit{a more direct comparison with LLaMA-3.1-8B-Instruct + Med-R$^3$}.
+MedResearcher-R1-32B is trained with knowledge-informed trajectory synthesis, SFT, and RL on the Qwen2.5-32B backbone model to perform expert-level medical question answering and multi-step research. \item \textbf{Naive Response}: It refers to the case where the model directly generates answers to the medical questions without training or retrieval from external knowledge bases. \item \textbf{Supervised Fine-Tuning (SFT)}: The model undergoes SFT using our constructed training dataset, with reasoning trajectories produced by proprietary models (e.g., DeepSeek-V3), enriched with knowledge obtained through retrieval mechanisms.
 During training, retrieved documents are with masked losses. \item \textbf{General Retrieval-Augmented Reasoning RL}: We also compare our method with approaches that enhance the model's retrieval-augmented reasoning capabilities through RL in the general domain.
 R1-Searcher~\cite{song2025r1} is a two-stage outcome-based RL method designed to enhance the model's capabilities of searching and integrating additional knowledge during the reasoning process.
 To ensure a more equitable comparison, we replaced the training dataset and the knowledge corpus for retrieval with one that matches our experimental setup.
 In the first stage, we trained the model for 1 epoch, and in the second stage for 2 epochs, with a total number of training samples matching that of Med-R$^3$.
 ReSearch~\cite{chen2025learning} considers search operations as integral components of the reasoning chain, and trains models to reason with search via RL without using any supervised data on reasoning steps.
 Here we also train the model for 3 epochs to align with our experimental configuration.
 The RL process is implemented by the Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} algorithm. \end{itemize}